jackvandrunen/essentials-of-economics/about.md

 I can distinctly remember the cloudy February day when I first read Faustino Ballvé's *Essentials of Economics*.
-I had been brought up with a working understanding of economics, but Ballvé's book made the discipline click with me even more than the summer-term microeconomics course I had taken at Cornell a couple years before.
+I had been brought up with a working understanding of economics, but Ballvé's book made the discipline click with me even more than a college microeconomics course had.
 It's an easy book, one which an interested layman can read in a weekend, and which will benefit her for the rest of her life.
-Divided into ten lessons on everything from Capital, Labor, and Wages to What Economics is *Not* About, *Essentials of Economics* is the perfect primer on the Austrian school of pure economics.
+Divided into ten lessons on everything from The Market to What Economics is *Not* About, *Essentials of Economics* is the perfect primer on the Austrian school of pure economics.
 The Austrian school is built on the idea that economics should be a discipline distinct from history and statistics---focusing instead on the laws which govern human action and the inescapable consequences of that action.
-While unorthodox in the modern age, this approach to studying the world makes economics a discipline not just for the professional or academic, but for every citizen to understand.
+While unorthodox in the modern age, this approach to studying the world makes economics a discipline not just for the professional and the academic, but for every citizen to understand.

-While it is technically out-of-print, I believe that physical editions of this text are still being distributed by the
+While it is technically out-of-print, physical editions of this text are still being distributed by the
 [Ludwig von Mises Institute](https://mises.org/library/essentials-economics), which also distributes this book in a proper ebook format.
 Working independently, I have put together this digital edition to help revive interest